-Rhiannon Lambert, Harley Street nutritionist, author and healthy eating podcaster, a longstanding client at Headmasters for many years has teamed up with us to create the perfect regime for healthy hair: “I am so excited to be launching the new Healthy Hair Micro Trim, because healthy hair starts from the inside.”
+Rhiannon Lambert, Harley Street nutritionist, author and healthy eating podcaster, a longstanding client at Headmasters has teamed up with us to create the perfect regime for healthy hair: “I am so excited to be launching the new Healthy Hair Micro Trim, because healthy hair starts from the inside.”

 1. Fatty fish like salmon, herring and mackerel are great sources of omega-3 fatty acids, which have been linked to improved hair growth and density.
 However, there are only a few studies in this area, so more are needed.
 In the meantime, ensure you have 1-2 portions of oily fish a week and if you are a vegetarian or vegan, you can get these fatty acids from plant based foods such as, nuts, seeds and avocado.
 Avocado is also an excellent source of vitamin E, which may promote hair growth.
 One medium avocado (about 200 grams) provides 21% of your daily vitamin E need.
 Always speak to a health professional before changing your diet.

 2. Iron is a key component to a healthy scalp and a deficiency in iron can lead to hair loss.
 Hair loss has many causes, and it can affect both men and women of any age, including children.
 Hair loss isn’t only caused by male-pattern baldness.
 It can also be caused by a lack of nutrients.
 When you don’t have enough iron, your body can’t produce the haemoglobin in your blood.
 Haemoglobin carries oxygen for the growth and repair of cells in your body, including the cells that stimulate hair growth.